hazelcast/hazelcast-jet/site/docs/api/sources-sinks.md

 The Amazon S3 connectors are text-based connectors that can read and write files to Amazon S3 storage.

-The connectors expect the user to provide either an S3Client client instance or credentials (or using the default ones) to create the client.
+The connectors expect the user to provide either an `S3Client` instance or credentials (or using the default ones) to create the client.
 The source and sink assume the data is in the form of plain text and emit/receive data items which represent individual lines of text.

 ```java
 AwsBasicCredentials credentials = AwsBasicCredentials.create("accessKeyId", "accessKeySecret");